 - See the list of the 10 photojournalists selected for the multimedia workshops.

-The Reporting Change workshops led to two productions: a book and an online experience.
+The Reporting Change workshops led to two productions: a book and an interactive experience.
 The visual stories that emerged aim to challenge perceptions of the region bringing insight to issues and to the lives of people that we might not otherwise have had.
 It is an insider’s view of a part of the world that is rarely out of the news, but is often given one-dimensional, headline-grabbing treatment.

 Reporting Change is made possible by a grant from the Dutch Postcode Lottery.